chriskoh12/FaceTheMusic/README.md

 # FaceTheMusic
-Fred Harris Fan Club's attempt at using Microsoft Azure's Cognitive Services to build a recognize emotions in a picture and play a corresponding song.
+Fred Harris Fan Club's attempt at using Microsoft Azure's Cognitive Services to build an app that recognizes emotions in a picture and plays a corresponding song.